mostafa-bendary17/DevOps-Profile/README.md

     - **Firebase** for Android testers.
     - **TestFlight** for iOS testers.
   - Sends notifications via **SendGrid** to testers after successful builds.

 ---

+# 🧰 IT & System Administration Skills

+- 📦 Installing and maintaining desktop/laptop environments **(Windows, Linux, macOS)**.
+- 🧑‍💻 **Providing technical support** for office systems, productivity tools, and applications.
+- 🛠 **Troubleshooting hardware and software issues** across multiple environments.
+- 💬 Supporting end users with onboarding/offboarding, **remote assistance**, and IT policy guidance.
+- 🖨️ Installing and maintaining shared **printers, scanners**, and multifunction devices
+- 🧑‍💻 Providing **L1/L2/L3 technical support** with high user satisfaction
+- ⚙️ Installing, configuring, and troubleshooting **AD DS, DNS, DHCP, GPO**, and File Server
+- 📂 Managing **Group Policies**, login scripts, and user/computer objects in Active Directory
+- 📁 Administering **file servers, shared permissions**, NTFS security, and storage quotas.
+- 👥 Administering **local and remote user accounts**, security groups, and organizational units (OUs)
+- 👤 Creating, managing, and auditing user accounts, groups, and OUs in Active Directory.
+- 🌐 Installing and configuring routers, switches, and access points (Cisco, MikroTik, TP-Link, Ubiquiti).
+- 🔐 Configuring and managing **firewalls such as Sophos, and MikroTik** for secure network access.
+- 🧱 Deploying and managing virtual machines using **VMware and Hyper-V**.
+- ♻️ Planning and implementing backup solutions **SQL Backup**.
+- 🛡️ Enforcing IT security policies, patch management, and endpoint protection **ESET, Sophos**.
+- 📏 Ensuring compliance with IT operational standards and documentation best practices.
+- 📝 Writing SOPs, **IT documentation, topology diagrams, and asset inventories**.
+- 🔄 Automating routine tasks using **PowerShell, Bash scripts**, and scheduled tasks.
+- 🌐 **Diagnosing and resolving network connectivity issues**.
+- 📏 **Enforcing compliance** with IT policies and operational standards.

+---